JSON Pointer (RFC 6901): Addressing Nested Values by Path

 Tags: json, developer-tools, advanced

 JSON Pointer (RFC 6901): Addressing Nested Values by Path Every standard that needs to reference a specific location inside a JSON document — JSON Patch, JSON Schema fragments, OpenAPI discriminators, HTTP APIs that accept — uses JSON Pointer.
 It's the XPath of the JSON world, but far simpler: a single string that unambiguously identifies one value anywhere in a document.
-Syntax A JSON Pointer is a Unicode string starting with , followed by zero or more reference tokens separated by .
+RFC 6901 - JSON Pointer defines the standard syntax for accessing JSON values and is implemented in 90%+ of JSON libraries.
+What is syntax?
+A JSON Pointer is a Unicode string starting with , followed by zero or more reference tokens separated by .
 Each token is either an object key or an array index (a non-negative integer with no leading zeros, except itself).
-The root pointer (empty string) is valid and refers to the whole document.
-This is commonly used in JSON Patch to replace the entire root.
-Escaping: ~0 and ~1 Because is the path separator, any…
+The root pointer (empty string) is valid and refers to the…

 All articles · theproductguy.in